andrewozo/AndrewOFinalPortfolio/BackendProject/BackendProject.md

 <p> --<strong>Method</strong> that creates a user and hashes and salts the password for protection</p>
 <img src="../BackendProject/ImagesBP/UserRegisterMethod.png" alt="User registration method with password hashing and salting" />

-Result
+## Result

 <a href = "https://github.com/andrewozo/PersonalFinanceManagementProject">Repo Link</a>

-Job Competencies
+## Job Competencies

-JF 3.6 Can implement a RESTful API
+<p><strong>JF 3.6 Can implement a RESTful API</strong><br>
-In this project I had endpoints like GET, POST, PUT,DELETE that when called would send requests to the database and data in the form of JSON would be returned.
+In this project, I had endpoints like GET, POST, PUT, and DELETE that, when called, would send requests to the database and return data in the form of JSON.</p>

-JF 3.7 Can implement authentication and authorization to an API
+<p><strong>JF 3.7 Can implement authentication and authorization to an API</strong><br>
+In order for a user to access the API, they would need to have proper authorization.
+Without it, they would not be able to make API calls.
+To gain access, the user would have to create an account, and after creating an account and signing in, a token would be generated that would allow them to make API calls.</p>

-JF 3.8 Can encrypt sensitive data via hashing
+<p><strong>JF 3.8 Can encrypt sensitive data via hashing</strong><br>
+Whenever a new user creates an account, their password is hashed and salted before being stored in the database.</p>